vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 While more detail is sometimes helpful, tag trees should reflect the level of detail that is relevant for **your** analysis, and no more.
 That is, **the analysis being performed should drive the set of tags being used.**

-Contrast this with taking an arbitrary model or taxonomy and uses it to create associated tags without considering whether that taxonomy is relevant or applicable to the analysis you need to perform.
-In the best case, using a set of tags that is not well-suited can simply be unnecessary - it may provide more detail than you really need.
+Contrast this with taking an arbitrary model or taxonomy and using it to create associated tags without considering whether that taxonomy is relevant or applicable to your analysis.
+In the best case, using a set of tags that is not well-suited is simply be unnecessary - it may provide more detail than you really need.
 In the worst case, it can actually create **more** work for analysts and be detrimental to the analysis process.

 Tags often represent an analytical assertion - this generally means that **a human analyst** needs to evaluate the data, make an assessment, and decide what tag (or tags) to apply to the data.
 If you use too many tags, or overly detailed (deep)